 After 1949, it briefly housed the Central Party School of the Communist Party of China.
 Many of Mao Zedong’s friends and key communist party figures lived there.

 Many major restoration and renovation works have been done on the palace since 1953.

 I have already written about this beautiful palace in my Beijing post.
-It is a must see if you go to Beijing.
-But, I suggest that you go there as soon as it opens.
-Hopefully, it will be less crowded at that time and you will be able to experience its truly magical side.
-The whole place is dreamlike, however it is really very hard to imagine it without being there and seeing it for yourself.
+It’s a must see if you go to Beijing.
+But, I suggest that you go there as soon as it opens in the morning.
+Hopefully, it will be less crowded at that time and you will be able to experience its magic.
+The whole place is dreamlike and it is really very hard to imagine it without being there and seeing it for yourself.